maxims94/get-your-solboard/README.md

 ![Screen1](/img/screen1.png)

 This project is an **onlineshop for skateboards on Solana with a loyalty programme**.
-The special thing is that during checkout, you can select a coupon NFTs from your wallet to get a discount. *You do that before the transaction is created*.
-This is achieved by an architecture that is similar to Solana Pay, but also crucially different (see below).
+The special thing is that during checkout, you can select a coupon NFTs from your wallet to get a discount.
+You do that *before* the transaction is created and you can *decide* whether and which coupon to redeem.
+This is achieved using an architecture that is similar to Solana Pay, but also crucially different (see below).

 This is my contribution to the Encode X Solana Hackathon 2023